 The system is modular, so you can add grips, handles, rails, or other extensions as needed.
 You’ll want to get started with the 3277 or the 3278.

 I’ve added the Rotating NATO Left-Side Handle, which I use for handheld photography on my Nikon Z8.
-The ability to rotate the handle means I can adjust my grip for better comfort and control at various angles, which is clutch for tricky compositions.
+The ability to rotate the handle allows me to adjust my grip for better comfort and control at various angles, which is particularly useful for tricky compositions.

 5. Best Mics For Sony FX3/FX30

 Sony cameras are picky about microphones, performing best with specific models.
 Using mics not recommended here might introduce a slight hiss—some speculate it’s tied to high-impedance designs.
-For clean audio in your photography projects, stick to lower-impedance mics, or grab the XLR adapter if you’d rather not replace your current gear.
+For clean audio in your photography projects, opt for lower-impedance microphones, or consider using an XLR adapter if you prefer not to replace your current gear.
 For Sony FX cameras, the digital input paired with the ECM-B1M Shotgun Microphone is a standout choice—likely the top on-camera mic for crisp sound during stills or hybrid shoots.

 Wireless Microphones